youtube/cobalt/cobalt/site/docs/gen/cobalt/doc/memory_tuning.md

       larger, such as for higher resolution displays.
       The negative default values indicates to the Cobalt that these settings should be automatically set.
-    * Set via command line, or else build system, or else automatically by Cobalt.
+    * Set via command line, or else through the Cobalt configuration extension, or else automatically by Cobalt.
-    * Note that in the gyp build system, this setting is represented as two values:
+    * Note that in the Cobalt configuration extension, this setting is represented as two functions:
-      * `skia_glyph_atlas_width` and
+      * `CobaltSkiaGlyphAtlasWidth` and
-      * `skia_glyph_atlas_height`
+      * `CobaltSkiaGlyphAtlasHeight`
   * `skia_cache_size_in_bytes`
     * See documentation *Glyph atlas size* in `performance_tuning.md` for what this setting does.
-    * Set via command line, or else build system or else automatically by Cobalt.
+    * Set via command line, or else Cobalt extension system or else automatically by Cobalt.
   * `software_surface_cache_size_in_bytes`
     * See documentation *Scratch Surface cache capacity* in `performance_tuning.md` for what this setting does.
-    * Set via command line, or else build system, or else automatically by Cobalt.
+    * Set via command line, or else Cobalt extension, or else automatically by Cobalt.

 #### Units for Command Line Settings ####